Tokyo governor, Abe say they'll cooperate on virus, Olympics - WHIZ News

-TOKYO (AP) — Tokyo’s governor and her political rival, Japanese Prime Minister Shinzo Abe, agreed Monday to cooperate on handling the coronavirus outbreak to safely hold the Olympics next year.
+TOKYO (AP) — Tokyo’s newly reelected governor and her political rival, Japanese Prime Minister Shinzo Abe, agreed Monday to cooperate on handling the coronavirus outbreak to safely hold the Olympics next year.

-Gov. Yuriko Koike met with Abe a day after she won her second term representing the Japanese capital in an overwhelming election victory buoyed by public support for her handling of the pandemic despite a recent rise in infections in the capital region.
+Gov. Yuriko Koike met with Abe a day after winning her second term in an overwhelming victory buoyed by public support for her handling of the pandemic despite a recent rise in infections in the capital region.

-Koike, who showed up in her work jacket with a Tokyo government logo on the back, said her most pressing task is to prevent the further spread of the coronavirus and asked for Abe’s support.
+Koike, who wore her work jacket with a Tokyo government logo on the back, said her most pressing task is to prevent the further spread of the coronavirus and asked for Abe’s support.

 “I will firmly overcome the pandemic with the help of the power of the government, and lead to the Olympics and Paralympics as a proof of our victory,” Koike said.

 The first woman to head Tokyo prefecture, Koike, 67, is viewed as a potential candidate to succeed Abe when his term ends in September 2021.
-A ultra-conservative from Abe’s ruling party, Koike has also served key ministerial posts in environment and defense.
+A conservative from Abe’s ruling party, Koike has also served in key ministerial posts in environment and defense.

-For now, she denies speculation of her return to national politics and says she’s focused on protecting the lives of the 14 million people in Tokyo, a megacity with a $1 trillion economy.
+For now, she is denying speculation of a return to national politics and says she’s focused on protecting the lives of the 14 million people in Tokyo, a megacity with a $1 trillion economy.

+She also tried to gain public understanding for a simpler version of the Tokyo Olympics after the games were postponed to next year because of the virus.
+Koike only said that officials are still discussing details of the simplified games, cost and coronavirus measures.

+Later Monday, she assured Tokyo 2020 President Yoshiro Mori that she plans to continue working with him on achieving the games, and agreed to his proposal to set up a meeting among officials from the government, Tokyo and Olympic organizers to discuss COVID-19 countermeasures.

-Japanese public broadcaster NHK said its exit polls showed that 74% of respondents supported Koike, with 63% saying they approved of her handling of the coronavirus crisis.
+Public broadcaster NHK said its exit polls showed that 74% of respondents supported Koike, with 63% saying they approve of her handling of the coronavirus.

 Though Koike has not fully delivered on her promises to Tokyo residents to relieve congestion on commuter trains, ensure adequate availability of child and elder care facilities and end overwork, even her critics have generally lauded her handling of the pandemic, in contrast to Abe, who has been criticized for doing too little, too late.